Universe

 Simple to use but it’s optional.
 I have tried to minimize as much as possible the size of a recipe.
 So certain rules are not so nice when it’s not a recipe.

-To add more space to a section with text, for explanations for example, I have made this function.
-So use it like this :
+To add more space to a section with text, for explanations for example, I created this function for that purpose.
+Use it as follows:

 #not-a-recipe(name: "Introduction")[